Gorakhpur Nuclear Power Plant

-The Gorakhpur Nuclear Power Plant or the Gorakhpur Haryana Anu Vidyut Pariyojana (GHAVP) is a proposed nuclear power plant to be built on a 560 ha area west of Gorakhpur village of Fatehabad district of Haryana.
+The Gorakhpur Nuclear Power Plant or the Gorakhpur Haryana Anu Vidyut Pariyojana (GHAVP) is a nuclear power plant under construction on a 560 ha area west of Gorakhpur village of Fatehabad district of Haryana.

-The foundation stone of the 2800 megawatt nuclear power plant was laid on 13 January 2014 by Shri MANMOHAN SINGH (Prime Minister of India).
-The first phase of the project will have an installed capacity of 1400 MW and was expected to be completed by 2025, however the deadline has been now extended to 2028.
-The construction of second phase will gather pace afterwards, which will double the capacity to 2800 MW.
+The foundation stone of the 2800 megawatt nuclear power plant was laid on 13 January 2014, however actual construction began in 2022.
+The first phase of the project will have an installed capacity of 1400 MW and was expected to be completed by 2025, however the deadline has been now extended to 2029.
+The construction of second phase will gather pace afterwards, which will double the capacity to 2800 MW and has a deadline of 2036.

 History

 One year after laying the foundation stone, there was no reactor construction activity.
 NPCIL carried out only certain pre-project activities on the land.
 There were problems with the Environment Court at Kurukshetra and over the possession of 28 acres, as owners of the land refused to accept compensation and to vacate the land.
 Officials said that the government was suffering a financial loss of Rs 7 to 8 crore per day for the delay of the project.

 On May 27, 2015, a police force evicted farmers living on a piece of land acquired by the NPCIL.
 Houses were razed, crops destroyed, and the farmers belongings and cattle carted away.
 In 2012, NPCIL acquired over 1503 acre of land in Gorakhpur, Kajal Heri and Badopal for the setting up of nuclear power plant.
 The corporation had taken possession of the major part of land, but farmers owning 28 acres had refused the compensation and were not vacating the land.

 In March 2016, still only preparatory activities were made.
 By 2018, NPCIL had started the procurement activities for this project, as BHEL secured the order for supply of steam generators to this project.

-As of April 2022, the foundation piles have been completed for units 1 and 2, while the excavation work for other structures such as cooling towers are in progress.
+As of April 2022, the foundation piles have been completed for units 1 and 2 (but not nuclear island concrete pour), while the excavation work for other structures such as cooling towers are in progress.
 Only pre-project activities had been carried out for units 3 and 4.